Code-Institute-Submissions/Love-food-stop-waste/README.md

 * Contact page background image [Photo by Ella Olsson from Pexels](https://www.pexels.com/photo/photo-of-vegetable-salad-in-bowls-1640770/)

 ### Acknowledgements
-* Navigation Bar, Footer and Socket for this website were designed through following these video tutorial [by Drew Ryan](https://www.youtube.com/watch?v=9cKsq14Kfsw&t=773s).
+* Navigation Bar, Footer and Socket for this website were designed through following these video tutorial [by Drew Ryan](https://www.youtube.com/watch?v=9cKsq14Kfsw&t=773s) and also using some tips from [MDBootstrap](https://mdbootstrap.com/docs/jquery/navigation/footer/) website.
 Some modifications were made to fit the purpose of the website.
 * This tutorial by the same author has inspired sections with cards and horizontal rule and media queries [here](https://www.youtube.com/watch?v=TJF4ldO91n4&t=137s).
 * The CSS code snippet `object-fit: cover;` for Home page banner image was kindly provided by my mentor Excellence Ilesanmi.
-* CI README Template and Sample have been helpful in writing README.md file.
+* CI README Template and Sample have been helpful in writing the README.md file.